seedifferently/apidocs-v4/source/includes/_payments.md

 /payments/{id}/data | GET | Return the full data associated with the payment.
 By default, it returns a list of claim payment objects as described in the [claim payments reference](claim_payments.html).
 The `Accept` header may be used with a value of `application/edi-x12` to access the Raw X12 835 data when the payment type is `claim_payment`

+### Parameters

-The /payments/ endpoint accepts the following search parameters:
+The `GET /payments/` endpoint accepts the following search parameters:

 | Parameter              | Type     | Description                                                                                                                                                                            |
 |:-----------------------|:---------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|